HusseinKasim/Paddy/README.md

 Paddy

-A notes app made for the Wireless Networks course with a partner using Javascript and React Native
+A notes app made for the Wireless Networks course with a partner using Javascript and React Native in June 2022.